 40TH ANNIVERSARY VIDEO

 Marin County Parks turned 40 in November 2012!
-We’re hosting a “Season of Celebrations” to commemorate our 40th anniversary including a special series of new programs and events and the world premiere of our new video “Celebrating 40 Years of Marin County Parks”, hosted by Peter Coyote.
+Here is the world premiere of our new video “Celebrating 40 Years of Marin County Parks”, hosted by Peter Coyote.

 For 40 years, Marin County Parks has served to keep Marin extraordinary, protecting and stewarding thousands of acres of ridgetops and rolling hills, flowing streams, dramatic coastlines, and over 200 miles of trails.
 But this county we know and love could have been a very different place.
 The opening of the Golden Gate Bridge in 1937, connecting Marin to San Francisco, ushered in a new era of development.
 By 1971, residents watched as subdivisions crept up hillsides and across ridges.
 A new city of 125,000 was planned for the shores of Tomales Bay, with four-lane highways connecting west Marin to east.
 As outlined in the county’s 1971 landmark planning study, “Can the Last Place Last?” pressures for sprawling urban development and new highways threatened to change fundamentally Marin’s physical appearance and environmental quality.
 As the plan noted, this threat was the consequence of “simply letting the results of doing things the same old way pile up for a few more years.”